Scott Reeves

 From the 2018 Scott Reeves Jazz Orchestra CD Without a Trace.
 Moderately difficult; requires a skilled vocalist due to wide intervals and non-functional harmony.

-Arrangements are written for 4 trombones and accompanying rhythm.
+Arrangements for 4 trombones and accompanying rhythm.

 Several of these arrangements may be heard on the Manhattan Bones CD Tribute, available at https://scottreeves.bandcamp.com.